namelessCrusader/Stochastic-Wave-Function-Collapse/README.md

 This is a repository for the warmup project of CS 7170 Seminars in AI: Proceedural Content Generation with ML.

+Download the VGLC dataset: https://github.com/TheVGLC/TheVGLC

-To generate Levels: python main.py
+To generate Levels:
+* python main.py

-To convert levels to image sets: python text_to_image_level.py
+To convert levels to image sets:
+1. pip install -r requirements.txt
+2. python text_to_image_level.py